-Effective March 18, 2014, the Company's Board of Directors authorized a plan to repurchase up to \$40,000 of the Company's common shares before commissions and fees.
-The repurchase plan allows the Company to repurchase shares from time to time through March 31, 2015.
+Effective December 15, 2015, the Company's Board of Directors authorized a plan to repurchase up to \$20,000 of the Company's common shares before commissions and fees.
+The repurchase plan allows the Company to repurchase shares from time to time through December 31, 2016.
 The shares may be purchased for cash in open market purchases, block transactions and privately negotiated transactions in accordance with applicable federal securities laws.
 The share repurchase plan may be modified, suspended, terminated or extended by the Company any time without prior notice.
-During the year ended December 31, 2014, the Company repurchased and retired a total of 990,701 shares at a weighted average price per share of \$38.69 under this authorized repurchase plan.
-The total costs of shares repurchased, inclusive of fees and commissions, during the year ended December 31, 2014 were \$38,354, or \$38.71 per share.
-At December 31, 2014, a total of \$1,666 is available in connection with this plan.
+At December 31, 2015, a total of \$20,000 was available in connection with this plan.